Demand Forecasting in Logistics: Methods, Process & Accuracy

 Demand fluctuation in logistics refers to predictable and unpredictable swings in shipping volume.
 Patterns include:

 - Seasonal patterns.
-Retail peak (Q4), Lunar New Year factory closures, summer slowdowns.
+Retail peak in the fourth quarter, Lunar New Year factory closures, summer slowdowns.

 - Weekly patterns.
-Mid-week pickup peaks, weekend slowdowns in B2B shipping.
+Mid week pickup peaks and weekend slowdowns in B2B shipping.

-- Event-driven spikes.
-Product launches, promotions, policy changes.
+- Event driven spikes.
+Product launches, promotions, and policy changes.

 - Disruption shocks.
-Port strikes, extreme weather, geopolitical events.
+Port strikes, extreme weather, and geopolitical events.

-Understanding demand patterns in supply chain management helps forecasters separate predictable variation from noise, which improves forecast accuracy.
+Understanding demand patterns in supply chain management helps forecasters separate predictable variation from noise, which directly improves forecast accuracy.
+A model that treats a known seasonal peak as random error will always miss it.

 Data Requirements for Effective Demand Forecasting